delphidabbler/swag/README.md

 ### Get the latest release

 The latest release can be found in the [_releases_ section](https://github.com/delphidabbler/swag/releases) of the GitHub project.
-Release files are named `dd-swag-<version>.zip`, where version is the release version number.
+Release files are zip files named `dd-swag-<version>.zip`, where `<version>` is the release version number.

 ### Installing SWAG

-Releases are provided in zip files.
 Simply extract the zip file into a suitable folder on your computer.

-The directory structure of releases differs from that in the repository.
+The resultant directory structure differs from that in the repository.
 It is:

 ~~~
 ./                        - Contains documentation
   swag/                   - "Root" of swag data.
 Contains `swag.xml` and `VERSION`
                             files.
     <category-sub-dirs>   - One sub-directory for each SWAG category each of which
-                            contains the associated packet files & the `dir.txt` file
+                            contains the associated packet files and `dir.txt` file.
-                            noted above.
 ~~~

-Applications that access the SWAG collection need only the contents of the `swag` directory - the documentation at the "root" level can be discarded.
+Applications that access the SWAG collection need only the contents of the `swag` directory.
 The contents of `swag` can be copied anywhere you need it.

 ### Using SWAG